 Waller said if it was retribution investors wanted then they vote for receivership.
 However it came with the caveat that the outcome of legal action was uncertain, costly and time consuming.

-The next question asked Hotchin way he did put personal properties into the plan.
-His round about answer was that originally shareholders suggested the contribution would be around $40 million, but PWC got that up to $96 million.
+The next question asked Hotchin, was why didn't he put personal properties into the plan?
+His round-about answer was that originally shareholders suggested the contribution would be around $40 million, but PWC got that up to $96 million.

 This, he suggested, was enough to get investors 100c back in each dollar invested.